atao2004/TowerDefense/README.md

 * Added a pause menu where players can load game, save game, or exit game
 * Added a level-up reward menu.
 When leveling up, players can choose a seed as a reward from the menu
 * Enhanced UI with more game information
+* The game over screen now shows the number of enemies killed, days survived, and final level of the player.
+* The enemies have been specified for days 1-11.- Random enemies for day 12 and onwards.
+* Small fade effect to mark the transition from one day to the next.
+* Player can attack up/down and dash now.

 ### Creative Elements
 * **Challenge Level**: On the day 5, tactical squad enemies will appear who cooperate to attack the player